25A31A05FG/Student-Management-System/README.md

-Student Grade Sheet Management System (C).
+Student Grade Sheet Management System (C)
 This is a simple console-based Student Grade Sheet Management System written in C.

 Features